SDGforskning/sdg-strings/SDG02_query_action_WoS.md

   NEAR/15
       (
-        ("trade" OR "trading" OR "market$" OR "export$" OR "import$") NEAR/5 ("agricultur*" OR "agrifood" OR "food" OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "legume$")
+        ("trade" OR "trading" OR "market$" OR "export$" OR "import$") NEAR/5 ("agricultur*" OR "agrifood" OR "food" OR "aquaculture" OR "mariculture" OR "crop$" OR "grain$" OR "vegetable$" OR "fruit$" OR "cereal$" OR "rice" OR "wheat" OR "maize" OR "pulses" OR "legume$")
       )
 )
 ```